Statement of Acknowledgement

 Appointments for dental care are arranged so that as many people as possible can be seen in a day.

 If you don’t attend your appointment or don’t tell us early enough that you can’t get to your appointment, then the clinic is left with a vacancy.
-The sooner you let clinic staff know that you won’t be able to attend, the greater the chance of your appointment time being offered to someone else in need.
+The sooner you let clinic staff know that you won’t be able to attend, the greater the chance of your appointment time being offered to someone else who might need it.

-While an unexpected event can arise for anyone, if you are receiving a full course of dental care (not just emergency care) and fail to attend or cancel an appointment twice in a row without a reasonable explanation, then that course of care will be cancelled.
-If you still want a full course of dental care, your name will have to go back to the bottom of the waiting list.
+If you are receiving a full course of dental care (not just emergency care) and fail to attend or cancel an appointment, then that course of care may be cancelled.
+If you still want a full course of dental care, your name may have to go back to the bottom of the waiting list.
 Different arrangements may apply for specialist units at the Adelaide Dental Hospital.

 Babies, toddlers and pre-schoolers - Dental care is free for all children from birth to five (0-5) years old or not yet at school.